UNNS – The CaptivationOn April 19, 2017 by Bhavin

 What is their story?
 Why did they separate?
 Was their reunion a mere coincidence?
 The answers lie in the book.

 My Take: It is very, very difficult for me to rate this book.
 As the book starts, one wonders why does the author narrate the story in a manner that is less riveting than his debut book.
 Why does he use school-boyish kind of conversation?
-As the pages progress, I realize this is how children from school usually communicate.
+As the pages progress, I realize this is how children from the school usually communicate.
 One needs to push himself/herself hard to read the school part of the story.
 The ‘fifteen-years-later’ part is without any doubt, the best part of the book.
 He brings out a lot of raw emotions, drama, and thrills during this setup.
-The reader (if alert enough) does find easter eggs in the form of tributes by Sapan to his favorite authors/films.
+The reader (if alert enough) does find easter eggs in the form of tributes by Sapan to his favourite authors/films.
 The only con I feel is that the climax could have been much better.
 The tension set in the middle part fizzles out as the book reaches its climax.
 Hardcore movie and book buffs can relate many loose instances in the book to movies like Sanam Re for the teenage part, Ek Tha Tiger for Germany part, Champion for the American part.
 Also Lootera, Harry Potter and Eternal Sunshine (as pointed out by Sapan himself) find their names in the list of tributes paid by Sapan.

-What I despise in this book are the characters Atharva (how can he lack outburst in spite of treatment meted on him?) and Meher (possibly the most easy-to-brainwash person as well as manipulator).
+What I despise in this book are the characters Atharva (how can he lack outburst in spite of treatment meted on him?) and Meher (possibly the most easy-to-brainwash person as well as a manipulator).
 And I hate to admit that this book managed to take away my strength and leave me teary-eyed.
 Sapan scores in emotional quotient.
-Also the book would have been easier to read if separate were used for the past and present scenario in all the chapters.
+Also, the book would have been easier to read if separate were used for the past and present scenario in all the chapters.
 (One really gets confused at times to understand the scenes.)
 Oh!
 By the way!
 I never mentioned that Unns is one of the seven stages of love people in serious relationships pass through.
 The reader understands its meaning as the book ends.

 Peace, Poetry and Power.